The Hamlin School

 Description

-Mark Cavagnero Associates completed a Master Plan, a Concept design study, and Schematic through Design Development phase for the Hamlin school, a K-8 private girl's school.
-The campus is located on a steep Pacific Heights site, in 3 buildings that step down the hill.
-Goals of the renovation / expansion include prioritizing the academic objectives of Project-based learning and "STEAM" by enlarging classrooms, bringing together lower and upper school Science rooms, expanding the gymnasium to meet athletic size regulations, and creating a separate Multipurpose room for performing arts, and simplifying the circulation of the campus to better unite the buildings and the community.
+Mark Cavagnero Associates provided master plan and full design services for The Hamlin School, a private K-8 girls' school in San Francisco.
+The campus is located on a steep Pacific Heights site in 3 buildings (McKinne Hall, the Middle Building, and Stanwood Hall) that step down the hill.
+The renovation and expansion project set out to prioritize the school's objectives of project-based learning and STEAM curriculum.
+This was achieved by enlarging classrooms, connecting the lower and upper school science rooms, expanding the gymnasium to meet athletic size regulations, creating a separate multipurpose room for performing arts, and simplifying the overall campus circulation to better unite the buildings and the community.

-McKinne hall, a 3-story 1960's concrete building, will undergo a full renovation including seismic, mechanical, electrical and plumbing.
-The building will be extended back to meet an existing retaining wall and excavated down a level below the first floor, creating space for a new larger and taller Middle School regulation size gymnasium as well as a separate Multipurpose space for performing arts.
-The existing retaining wall will be tied back to the hillside and underpinned as required for the new expansion.
-Retractable seating and theatrical equipment will be provided in the Multipurpose room to accommodate assembly and performance functions.
-The classrooms will be reconfigured, enlarged, and fully renovated.
-A new terrace on the roof of the new gymnasium, directly adjacent to the science rooms, will provide a large central outdoor space primarily for use as an outdoor science classroom with space for messy experiments, but will also accommodate play and gathering uses.
-A new stair and elevator tower will replace the separate stairs and elevators in McKinne Hall and the Middle Building clarifying circulation and freeing up space in both buildings for other uses.
+McKinne Hall, a 3-story 1960's concrete building, underwent a full renovation including seismic, mechanical, electrical, and plumbing upgrades.
+The building was extended to meet an existing retaining wall and excavated down a level below the first floor, creating space for a new larger and taller gymnasium to meet middle school regulation dimensions and a flexible multipurpose space prioritized for the performing arts program.
+The existing retaining wall was tied back to the hillside and underpinned as required for the new expansion.
+Retractable seating and theatrical equipment are provided in the multipurpose room to accommodate assembly and performance functions.
+All existing classrooms were reconfigured, enlarged, and fully renovated.
+A new terrace on the roof of the new gymnasium directly adjacent to the science rooms, provide a large central space primarily for use as an outdoor science lab with space for messy experiments but can also accommodate play and gathering uses.

 Location